The Highest Paying Majors in 2026 (Real Salary Data)

 Bottom 5 Majors by Starting Salary

-Social Work starts around $38,000.
-Early Childhood Education opens near $36,000.
+Social Work starts around $38,000, and Early Childhood Education opens near $36,000.
 Fine Arts and Studio Art average about $37,000.
-Religious Studies lands around $38,000.
-Family and Consumer Sciences comes in near $37,000.
+Religious Studies and Family and Consumer Sciences both fall in that same narrow range, landing around $37,000-$38,000.

-Why "Worst Major" Lists Are Misleading
+Why "Worst Major" Lists Miss the Point

 Salary is one variable in a career that lasts 40+ years.

 Education majors have near-100% employment rates in states facing teacher shortages.
-Social workers report some of the highest job satisfaction scores in Gallup surveys.
+Social workers report some of the highest job satisfaction scores in Gallup workplace surveys.
 Fine arts graduates who freelance have geographic flexibility that engineers tied to specific company locations don't.

 And honestly?
 A motivated English major with two solid professional experiences will out-earn a disengaged engineering student who scraped through with a 2.3 GPA.
 Motivation compounds.
 Apathy doesn't.